ECON 101 Introduction to Microeconomics (4)

 ECON 340 Introduction to Mathematical Economics (4)

 Studies the mathematical formulation of economic theory by examining selected topics drawn from micro and macroeconomic models, general equilibrium analysis, input/output analysis, static and dynamic analysis, and linear programming.
-Prerequisite: ECON 101 and MATH 101.
+Prerequisite: MATH 101 and (ECON 201 or ECON 305).

 ECON 341 Game Theory (4)

 An introduction to the field of game theory--that is, study of strategic interactions in which participants take into account both the realized and anticipated behavior of other participants in determining their own behavior.
 Applications are drawn from the labor market, oligopoly, global politics, and everyday life.
 Prerequisite: ECON 101 and MATH 101.

 This course studies international trade theories and trade policy.
 Topics include trade models, the gains from trade, determinants of the terms of trade and income distribution, global factor movements, protectionist policy, and trade agreements.
 Prerequisite: ECON 101.

 This courses studies financial aspects of growth, income and price level determination in open economies.
 Topics include the balance of payments, exchange rate determination, international payment adjustment mechanisms, capital flows, and international macroeconomic policy.
 Prerequisite: ECON 102.

 ECON 345 Economic Development in China (4)